openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-packages.en.md

 ![GOKb create package](../assets/create-package-3.png "GOKb create package")

-If you have already uploaded package titles (so if you are now in step 4 of "Edit package"), you will see an overview of all titles included in the package included in the package with the date of the last update at this point.
+If you have already uploaded package titles (so if you are now in step 4 of "Edit package"), you will see an overview of all titles included in the package with the date of the last update at this point.

 ![GOKb create package](../assets/create-package-5.png "GOKb create package")